csci-1301/csci-1301.github.io/lectures/090_if/readme.md

 Note that

 - There is a simpler way to write `usCitizen == true`: simply write `usCitizen`!
-- We could remove the braces since each condition corresponds to exactly one statement, and the new lines and indentation as well.
-Observe that it would make the code harder to read and debug, though:
+- We could remove the braces (and new lines/indentation) since each condition corresponds to exactly one statement.
+However, notice that it would make the code harder to read and debug:
     ```
     if (usCitizen == true)if (age >= 18)Console.WriteLine("You can vote!");
     else Console.WriteLine("You are too young!");
     else Console.WriteLine("Sorry, only citizens can vote");
     ```

-- We could have a similar program with only one `if else`, but a more complex condition: `if(age > 18 && usCitizen) … else …`, but the messages would be less accurate (as if this condition fails, we cannot tell if it is because of the age or the citizenship).
+- We could have a similar program with only one `if else`, but using a more complex condition: `if(age > 18 && usCitizen) … else …`, but the messages would be less precise (as if this condition fails, we cannot tell if it is because of the age or the citizenship).

 # if-else-if Statements